- Home

 One in five people aged between 55 and 64 aren’t saving anything at all each month, potentially leaving themselves financially vulnerable as living costs continue to soar.

-Around 19% of those aged between 45 and 54 save nothing each month, new research from friendly society The Exeter reveals, rising to 20% for those aged 55 to 64.
+Around 19% of those aged between 45 and 54 save nothing each month, research from friendly society The Exeter reveals, rising to 20% for those aged 55 to 64.

 These figures are higher than for any other demographic surveyed, raising concerns about the financial future of those in these age groups, who typically have fewer options to secure a higher income than their younger counterparts.